-We all know the benefits of having a good credit score – it’s easier to get a loan, approved for a credit card and better insurance rates.
+We all know the benefits of having a good credit score – it’s easier to get approved for new credit, rental properties, and utility accounts.
 But what about the benefits you get from having excellent credit?

 Keep Paying Your Bills on Time and Having Low Balances

 In general, it's fair to assume that if you have a good credit score, you're probably doing the right things to get to an excellent score — so keep it up.
 Pay your bills on time and as agreed each month, keep low credit utilization levels, and be cognizant of opening new credit lines, and your score should continue to grow.